 Cracks in walls, sticking windows and doors are indications that the foundation has shifted.
 The Vertical Report Example House has a typical stair-step crack starting in the cinder block wall, extending into the brick work, stopping in the lower corner of the window and starting again at the upper corner.
 This example has a symmetric crack on the far side wall.

-Both the vertical and the topo report can be used to diagnose the issue.
+Both the Benchmark® Vertical report and the Benchmark® Topo report can be used to diagnose the issue.
 The Vertical Report is considered in this section.

 Key Benefits: